-Four-Year Pre-Medical
+Four-Year Pre-Medical Course

-- 1. Amount of Work.
-The student must complete 125 hours of work. - 2.
-Grade of Work.
+2. GRADE OF WORK.
 The student must obtain a total of 125 honor points; in other words, must obtain an average grade of C.

-However, for admission to some medical schools an average grade equivalent to two honor points per semester hour of credit is required.
+However, for admission to some medical schools an average grade equivalent to one and one-half honor points is required.

-- 3. Prescribed Work. - a.
+3. Prescribed Work.

+- a.
 The student must meet the prescribed course requirement as well as the major and minor group requirements for the General College A. B. course.
 If he has completed 60 or more hours in Group II he may elect to receive the degree of bachelor of science, general course, instead of the bachelor of arts. - b.
-The student must meet the prescribed course requirement of the Three-Year pre-Medical Course, and, if possible, in the same order. - 4.
-DISTRIBUTION OF ELECTIVES.
+The student must meet the prescribed course requirement of the Three-Year pre-Medical Course, and, if possible, in the same order.

+4. DISTRIBUTION OF ELECTIVES.
 The number of electives will vary according to the nature of the student's high school preparation in French and German.
 Not less than 12 hours of his elected courses over and above the courses prescribed under 3 (above), but including Philosophy, must be in Groups I and III.
-The student is urged to elect Biology 106 and Chemistry 202 and 308m.
+The student is urged to elect Biology 106 and Chemistry 202 and 307.